Enchilada Pasta mixes delicious enchilada flavors with pasta’s heartiness, creating the BEST comfort food in just one skillet!

 Leftovers?

-• Best Fresh: Enchilada Pasta is best right after it’s done cooking.
+• Best fresh: Enchilada Pasta is best right when it’s done cooking.

 • Freeze: Keep for up to 3 months; thaw in the fridge.

-• Reheat: Warm on the stove with a bit of broth or water to regain sauciness.
+• Reheat: Warm on the stove with a bit of broth or water so it gets saucy again.

 More One Pot Recipes: